Isaac Sears: Early life

+Career

-As a young boy he sold shellfish, and by sixteen had begun apprenticing to the Captain of a New England coastal vessel.
-After ample time learning the trade, he was commissioned as an officer.
-By his twenties he commanded small sloops that sailed the North American coast between Halifax and New York.
-Some of these sloops would see him travel as far as the West Indies, even during the winter.
-By 1752, he was in command of a sloop trading between New York and Canada.
-During the Seven Years' War he became a Captain of privateers and commanded The Decoy a six gun sloop, The Catherine, and The Belle Isle which had fourteen guns.
+After learning the trade, he was commissioned as an officer.
+By his 20s, he commanded small sloops that sailed the North American coast between Halifax and New York.
+He sailed as far as the West Indies.
+By 1752, he was commanding a sloop, which transported goods trading between New York and Canada.
+During the Seven Years' War, he was a Captain of privateers and commanded The Decoy a six gun sloop, The Catherine, and The Belle Isle which had fourteen guns.
 Sears established a reputation during the French and Indian War and became Captain of several privateers.
 He was commissioned to prey on enemy ships from 1758 until 1761, when he ultimately lost his ship.
-He moved to New York City and had become successful enough to become a merchant investing in ships engaging in trade with the West Indies.
-By 1763 he underwent a career change in which he moved on from captaining ships, to settle as a merchant.
+He moved to New York City and became a merchant investor in ships, engaging in trade with the West Indies.

+By 1763, he underwent a career change in which he moved on from captaining ships, to settle as a merchant.
 He started first in vessels but the Sugar Act 1764 affected his trade along the North American coast, and West Indies and ultimately forced him to stop trade with Madeira.

 Sons of Liberty

-Sears and his fellow Sons of Liberty all gathered at a coffee house on October 31, 1765, the day before the Stamp Act was to take effect.
+Sears and his fellow Liberty Boys all gathered at a coffee house on October 31, 1765, the day before the Stamp Act was to take effect.
 They ultimately resolved to enforce the opposition to the distribution of the stamps and formed an association to stop the importation of British goods until the act was rescinded.
 Sears organized and was a known leader of the Sons of Liberty in 1765.
 They used violence and threats of violence to prevent the use of stamps, moreover, Sears issued a death threat to anyone breaking the non-importation agreement before the colonies agreed to do so.
 He was nicknamed "King Sears" by aristocrats who feared his power to mobilize people in the streets and for his influential role in organizing and leading the New York mob.
-He was a most militant and influential agitator and earned a reputation for bravery and sought to limit the scope of Britain's authority in 1760.
-Another nickname that was bestowed upon him by British military engineer and cartographer John Montresor·, was the “Spawn of Liberty and Inquisition” which Montresor both passionately and derisively called him and his posse of vigilantes.
+He was a militant and influential agitator and earned a reputation for bravery and sought to limit the scope of Britain's authority in 1760.
+Another nickname that was bestowed upon him by British military engineer and cartographer John Montresor, was the “Spawn of Liberty and Inquisition” which Montresor both passionately and derisively called him and his posse of vigilantes.
 British Vice Admiral Samuel Graves lists Sears as the “most active leaders and agitators of the rebellion.

 He was at the head of nearly every demonstration of mob violence in New York City.
 He partnered with James DeLancey in opposition to the stamps and supported him in his 1768 election to the New York assembly.
 Sears and many of his followers were engaged in trade and demanded that trade continue without stamps.